LincaMarius/ISAP-1_Logisim_Simulation/README.md

 The first block to be implemented is Clock and Reset

 ### Clock and Reset Implementation
-The Clock and Reset block has the following output signals:
+The Clock and Reset block has the following input-output signals:
 - CLK – clock signal that ensures synchronism in the operation of the Computer
 - CLR – computer reset signal that initializes the Program Counter, Instruction Register and Control Unit
 - HLT – blocks the clock signal, thus the execution of any future instruction is stopped